ThemeFuse/Unyson-Documentation/options/introduction.rst

         because the customizer form is not submitted as a regular form.
         A control can store its value only inside a single input which has some special attributes (instead of ``name="..."``) and it is monitored for changes by the Customizer script to trigger the preview update.
-        Because of that, the framework options collect all their inputs values and store them in that input (`here <http://bit.ly/1Fau8gg>`__ is an advanced explanation).
+        Because of that, the framework options collect all their inputs values and store them in that special input (`here <http://bit.ly/1Fau8gg>`__ is an advanced explanation).

 .. include:: /links.rst.inc